The CEO of German asset manager DWS has resigned after the firm’s offices in Frankfurt were raided amid an investigation into greenwashing.

 See also: – DWS issues statement amid greenwashing reports

-BaFin’s investigation follows a similar one launched by the US regulator, the Securities and Exchange Commission, after DWS’s former head of sustainability, Desiree Fixler, told the Wall Street Journal the firm overstated its use of sustainable investing criteria in its investments.
+BaFin’s investigation follows a similar one launched by the Securities and Exchange Commission, after DWS’s former head of sustainability, Desiree Fixler, told the Wall Street Journal the firm overstated its use of sustainable investing criteria in its investments.